ADMINISTRATIVE LICENSE REVOCATION

 We can represent you at the ALR hearing.
 In addition to fighting for your license, we will also have the chance to question the arresting officer about the events surrounding your arrest.
 This process can be important if your DWI case goes to trial.

 If the judge suspends your license at the ALR hearing, we can help you apply for an occupational license if you are eligible.
 An occupational license allows you to drive to work, school and to take care of certain family obligations.

 It is not a good idea to represent yourself at an ALR hearing.
-We have more than 80 years of combined experience and know how to attack the state’s case against you.
-To schedule a consultation, please call us at 940-382-4200.
+We have many years of combined experience and know how to attack the state’s case against you.
+To schedule a consultation, please call us at 940-800-8025.